MitchellJThomas/markdown-cv/index.md

  - Architect

-While at Gemstone I designed and coded the transactional and partitioned aspects of GemFire, a distributed key/value store.
+Designed and coded the transactional and partitioned aspects of GemFire, a distributed key/value store.
 Gemstone was sold to VMWare/Pivotal and is now in use today as <a href="https://www.vmware.com/products/pivotal-gemfire.html">Pivotal Gemfire</a>